carloscortonc/inventory-tracker/README.md

 sudo udevadm monitor --udev
 ```

+> [!NOTE]
-In our scanner we will assume the device is connected when the server starts up.
+> In our scanner we will assume the device is connected when the server starts up.

-## Packaging
+## Delivery

+As this is intended to be bundled in a small device (like Raspberry Pi Zero W) and placed in any desired location, a mechanism to configure access to the internet is required, for tasks like sending emails or retrieving information for a given barcode.
+To solve this, the project uses [wifi-connect](https://github.com/balena-os/wifi-connect):

+- It checks for internet connection, and when not found, it create an AP.
+- After the user connects to the AP, is redirected to a web page where a list of available wifi networks is shown
+- The user selects the correct network, and inputs its password
+- The utility attempts to connect to the network and checks internet access.
+If successful, the AP is disabled, and the process completed.

+### Raspberry Pi Zero W

+The [Raspberry Pi Zero W](https://www.raspberrypi.com/products/raspberry-pi-zero-w/) is very small computer, which makes it suitable to host this project.
+The challenge is its low resources (512MB RAM, ARMv6 architecture).
+To account for this, instead of using docker on the server we will manually install all project dependencies and requirements:

+- Check internet connection on boot
+- Systemd for server to run on boot, after internet connection available
+- node and nginx for running the apps

+> [!NOTE]
+> To automate all the required steps, a [script](./rpizero/install.sh) was created.
+It relies on [rpi-cli](https://github.com/carloscortonc/rpi-cli)

 ### Logging

-Once packaged into the raspberrypi zero, it is not longer possible to check logs unless having physical access to the raspi (screen, ssh-ing).
+Once packaged into the Raspberrypi Zero, it is not longer possible to check logs unless having physical access to the raspi (screen, ssh-ing).
 Without using a Saas to send and check the logs, a straightforward way to achieve this with the current setup is to send them to a new collection in the mongodb we are already using (assuming o cloud version).

 To do this, we could modify [our logger](./apps/server/src/modules/logger.ts) to allow changing the `stream` used for logging: